Varieties of Chinese: Standard Chinese

 Until the mid-20th century, most Chinese people spoke only their local language.
 As a practical measure, officials of the Ming and Qing dynasties carried out the administration of the empire using a common language based on Mandarin varieties, known as (官話/官话 'officer speech').
 While never formally defined, knowledge of this language was essential for a career in the imperial bureaucracy.

 In the early years of the Republic of China, Literary Chinese was replaced as the written standard by written vernacular Chinese, which was based on northern varieties.
-In the 1930s, a standard national language with pronunciation based on the Beijing dialect was adopted, but with vocabulary drawn from a range of Mandarin varieties, and grammar based on literature in the modern written vernacular.
-Standard Chinese is the official spoken language of the People's Republic of China and Taiwan, and is one of the official languages of Singapore.
-It has become a pluricentric language, with differences in pronunciation and vocabulary between the three forms.
+In the 1930s, a standard national language was adopted that had pronunciation based on the Beijing dialect, but vocabulary drawn from a range of Mandarin varieties, and grammar based on literature in the modern written vernacular.
+Standard Chinese is the official spoken language of the People's Republic of China and Taiwan, and is one of the four official languages of Singapore.
+It has become a pluricentric language, with differences in pronunciation and vocabulary between them.

 Standard Chinese is much more widely studied than any other variety of Chinese, and its use is now dominant in public life on the mainland.
 Outside of China and Taiwan, the only varieties of Chinese commonly taught in university courses are Standard Chinese and Cantonese.

-Comparison with Romance
+Comparison with Romance languages

 Local varieties from different areas of China are often mutually unintelligible, differing at least as much as different Romance languages and perhaps even as much as Indo-European languages as a whole.
-As with the Romance languages descended from Latin, the ancestral language was spread by imperial expansion over substrate languages 2000 years ago, by the Qin and Han empires in China, and the Roman Empire in Europe.
+As with the Romance languages descended from Latin, the ancestral language was spread by imperial expansion over substrate languages around 2000 years ago, by the Qin and Han empires in China and the Roman Empire in Europe.
 Medieval Latin remained the standard for scholarly and administrative writing in Western Europe for centuries, influencing local varieties much like Literary Chinese did in China.
 In both cases, local forms of speech diverged from both the literary standard and each other, producing dialect continua with mutually unintelligible varieties separated by long distances.

 However, a major difference between China and Western Europe is the historical reestablishment of political unity in 6th century China by the Sui dynasty, a unity that has persisted with relatively brief interludes until the present day.
-Meanwhile, Europe remained politically decentralized, and developed numerous independent states.
+Meanwhile, Europe remained politically decentralized, developing into numerous independent states.
 Vernacular writing using the Latin alphabet supplanted Latin itself, and states eventually developed their own standard languages.
-In China, Literary Chinese was predominantly used in formal writing until the early 20th century.
+In China, Literary Chinese was the dominant style of formal writing until the early 20th century.
 Written Chinese, read with different local pronunciations, continued to serve as a source of vocabulary for the local varieties.
 The new standard written vernacular Chinese, the counterpart of spoken Standard Chinese, is similarly used as a literary form by speakers of all varieties.